jordanaziz18/tugas1/README.md

 Explicit placement: Precisely place items into a grid defined by rows and columns.
 Complex layouts: Create complex and responsive layouts with ease.
 Example:

+## Assigment 6

+## Benefits of Using JavaScript in Developing Web Applications
+Interactivity: JavaScript allows developers to create highly interactive user interfaces, enhancing user experience.

+Client-Side Processing: Reduces server load by handling tasks on the client side, leading to faster response times.

+## Why Use await with fetch()
+Purpose: await is used to pause the execution of an async function until the fetch() promise is resolved.

+Without await: The function would continue executing the subsequent lines of code before the fetch() call completes, leading to potential errors or undefined behavior.

+### Need for csrf_exempt Decorator on AJAX POST View
+CSRF Protection: Django includes Cross-Site Request Forgery (CSRF) protection by default.

+AJAX Requests: AJAX POST requests might not include the CSRF token, causing the request to be blocked.

+Decorator Usage: csrf_exempt disables CSRF protection for that specific view, allowing the AJAX request to succeed.

+Back-End User Input Sanitization
+Security: Front-end sanitization can be bypassed by malicious users, making back-end sanitization crucial.

+Consistency: Ensures that all data entering the system is sanitized, regardless of the source.

+By sanitizing input on the back-end, you ensure a consistent and secure approach to handling user data.